egnha/valaddin/README.md

 This approach is "dual" to that of valaddin: whereas valaddin specifies input checks as _predicate functions with scope_, typeCheck specifies input checks as _arguments with type_.

+* The [assertthat](https://github.com/hadley/assertthat) package provides a
+handy collection of predicate functions that you can use with `strictly()`.

 ## License